fabiosilvalima/FSL.MvvmTheKnockoutJsRedemption/README.md

 What is the goal?
 ---

-1 – Use KnockoutJS to handle the view stuff;
+1 â€“ Use KnockoutJS to handle the view stuff;
-2 – Write javascript code in Revealing Module Pattern;
+2 â€“ Write javascript code in Revealing Module Pattern;
-3 – Create a feature to insert, edit and delete data;
+3 â€“ Create a feature to insert, edit and delete data;
-4 – Demonstrate how KnockoutJS works using mapping, computed variables and computed methods.
+4 â€“ Demonstrate how KnockoutJS works using mapping, computed variables and computed methods.

 ![enter image description here](https://fabiosilvalima.files.wordpress.com/2016/12/kocnoutredemption.png)